International Programmes 2024/2025

 • Foundations of Probability Theory and Statistics (5 ECTS credits)

-The exact admission requirements can be found in the admission regulations on the course website: www.fbg.uni-hannover.de/cme
+The exact admission requirements can be found in the admission regulations on the programme website: www.fbg.uni-hannover.de/cme.

 Language requirements

-Applicants must provide proof of English C1 level and German B1 level
+Applicants must provide proof of English level C1 and German level A1.

 (Which examinations, tests and certificates are accepted at LUH?)